Skip to main content

 (ii) For Cultural program: Coordinator (cultural) and Dean (IHA).

+Such applications must be submitted at least 15 days in advance with administrative approval by (Competent Authority) and clearance should be collected from the concerned office, 7 days before the commencement of the programme.

 j.
-Such applications must be made at least fifteen days in advance and clearance should be collected from the concerned office 7 days before the commencement of the programme.
+All applications should be routed through proper channel as per the University’s system.
+Applicants need not carry the form in person for approval of the concerned office.

 k.
-All applications should be routed through proper channel as per the university's system.
-Applicants need not personally carry the form in person for approval of the concerned officials.

-l.
-The organizer (s) of the event must make the payment of applicable rents in advance.
-The applicable charges can be paid in favour of the 'Finance Officer', JNU, New Delhi, either by cheque/draft or by cash, depositing with the Cash Branch (room no. 242, Administration Building) of the University.
+The organizer (s) of the event must make the payment of applicable rent in advance.
+The applicable charges can be paid in favour of the 'Finance Officer', JNU, New Delhi, either by cheque/draft/cash or by online, depositing with the Cash Branch (room no. 242, Administration Building) of the University.

 * Dos/Rector may seek the final approval from the Vice Chancellor in special cases.